Frequently Asked Questions

 How can I find a job?

-All jobs are listed on the College Central website.
+All jobs are listed on College Central.
 The listings include the job title, department, contact information, etc.

 How much will I make?

-The Defiance College Student Employment Program wages are currently $7.85/hr.
+The Defiance College Student Employment Program wages are currently Ohio minimum wage.

 How will I be paid?